verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 # Prerequisites and Information

-1. docker with the ability to run commands as a regular user (see https://docs.docker.com/engine/install/linux-postinstall/ )
+1. docker with the ability to run commands as a regular user (see https://docs.docker.com/engine/install/linux-postinstall/ ).
+Additionally, we will be using Ubuntu 22.04 inside docker.
+Some users appear to have issues with running commands like update or upgrade in docker when using Ubuntu 22.04; we do not have a workaround for this.
 2. nuXmv (see  https://nuxmv.fbk.eu/download.html or https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.0.0-linux64.tar.gz ).
 You only need to download nuXmv.
 There should be no installation.
 Please ensure you download the Linux 64-bit x86 version 2.0.0 (October 14, 2019).
 The executable will be located in **nuXmv-2.0.0-linux64/nuXmv-2.0.0-Linux/bin/nuXmv**.
 There should be **NO FILE EXTENSION**.

 ## nuXmv